roeslpa/qabel-gui/README.md

 # Qabel documentation
 For the documentation take a look at the [documentation](http://qabel.github.io/docs/).

-qabel-desktop
+qabel-gui
 =============

-Desktop Frontend of Qabel
+Desktop GUI Frontend Prototype of Qabel

 ## building source